zzeligg/zauth/README.md

 This is an intentionally simple gem to facilitate installation of source files required for basic authentication controller and model functionality in a Rails app.

-I packaaged this into a gem to simplify usage in [Rails application templates](https://guides.rubyonrails.org/rails_application_templates.html)
+I packaged this into a gem to simplify usage in [Rails application templates](https://guides.rubyonrails.org/rails_application_templates.html)

 ## Usage: